bitrise-io/devcenter/_articles/en/builds/build-numbering-and-app-versioning.md

 - env vars
 - android
 - ios
-summary: All Bitrise builds have a build number.
+description: All Bitrise builds have a build number.
 The first build of your app is, by default, number 1, and the build number gets incremented with each build.
 You can also take care of your app's versioning automatically, using Bitrise.
 menu: